dsl-logo

 How long will it take for my credit score to improve?

-• Payment defaults are removed from your credit report after five years.
+Removed from your credit report after five years.

-• Bankruptcies are removed from your credit report either two years from the date your bankruptcy finishes or five years after it begins - whichever is longer.
+Removed from your credit report either two years from the date your bankruptcy finishes or five years after it begins - whichever is longer.

-• Debt agreements are removed after five years in most cases.
+Removed after five years in most cases.

-• Court judgements are removed after five years.
+Removed after five years.

-• Credit enquiries are removed after five years.
+Removed after five years.

-• Late payments are removed after two years.
+Removed after two years.

 How to improve your credit score if you have no credit history

 If your credit score is low because you have no credit history, the main thing you can do is establish a credit record.
+This happens for most of us naturally over time.
+But you may be able to make a start by simply having some utility accounts open in your name.

 Some people use a credit card as a starting point to establish their credit record.
+If you plan on doing that, be sure to manage the debt carefully.
+And ideally look for a card with low fees and a low interest rate.

-Improving your credit score FAQ
+FAQs about improving your credit score

 This depends but often the fastest way to have an impact is to simply check your credit report and have any incorrect listings fixed.
 Lowering credit limits on credit cards may also have a relatively quick impact.